arielherself/espresso/README.raw.md

 <strong>Uganda </strong>lifted a two-month lockdown amid cautious optimism that its Ebola outbreak is improving.
 The east African country’s president, Yoweri Museveni, ended restrictions in Mubende and Kassanda, two of the hardest-hit regions.
 Since authorities declared the outbreak in September, Uganda has recorded 142 cases and 56 deaths from the disease.

+<strong>German</strong> police said they had recovered 31 objects from a <strong>jewellery heist</strong> in 2019 at the Royal Palace in Dresden, a state museum.
+Lavishly encrusted treasures then valued at €114m ($125m) were stolen from a collection assembled in the 18th century by Augustus the Strong, Elector of Saxony.
+Six men are on trial for the robbery.
+The recovery followed discussions between prosecutors and the defence team.

 <strong>Croatia</strong> beat <strong>Morocco</strong> 2-1 to claim third place in the football World Cup.
 Romantics were probably hoping for a win for the Moroccans, who had become [the first African or Arab squad](https://www.economist.com/middle-east-and-africa/2022/12/13/moroccos-world-cup-success-sparks-a-debate-about-arab-identity) to reach the semi-finals.
 But a Croatian team led by one of the modern game’s great players, Luka Modric, secured another impressive result, four years after being runners-up.
 The reigning champions, France, take on Argentina in [Sunday’s final](https://www.economist.com/culture/2022/12/16/the-world-cup-final-pits-messi-against-mbappe).

-<strong>German</strong> police said they had recovered 31 objects from a <strong>jewellery heist</strong> in 2019 at the Royal Palace in Dresden, a state museum.
-Lavishly encrusted treasures then valued at €114m ($125m) were stolen from a collection assembled in the 18th century by Augustus the Strong, Elector of Saxony.
-Six men are on trial for the robbery.
-The recovery followed discussions between prosecutors and the defence team.

 <strong>Word of the week: </strong>friendshoring, a kind of reverse offshoring in which supply chains are redirected to stable, ideally allied countries.
 [Read the full story](https://www.economist.com/culture/2022/12/14/and-the-word-of-2022-is).

 ----------

+## What lies ahead in Ukraine

+In the past week Russia launched a further barrage of rockets on Ukrainian infrastructure, as it seeks to disable the country’s power grid amid freezing winter temperatures.
+More will surely follow.
+But the strikes could also precede Russian moves on the battlefield.
+Ukraine’s top generals believe Russia is preparing [another big offensive](https://www.economist.com/ukraines-fateful-winter), possibly to begin as soon as January, that could come anywhere in the country.
+The question facing them is whether to launch a pre-emptive strike or wait to counter-attack.

+Ukraine insists that the only way to conclude the war is a complete Russian retreat, from land seized this year and from territory it has occupied since 2014, including Crimea.
+But in private officials admit to other possible outcomes, with Ukrainian military advances leading to diplomacy.
+A European official says that ideally Vladimir Putin, Russia’s president, would be persuaded that the war is unwinnable, and that prolonging it would risk even his pre-war holdings—Crimea and one-third of the eastern Donbas region—forcing him into talks.
+Yet compromise over Crimea in particular will be hard to swallow for an increasingly optimistic Ukraine.

 ## Sudan’s fitful democratic transition